This setting computes a seasonal forecast at the Category level*, then distributes forecasted sales to the Variants.

 To enable top-down forecasting, go to Account > Settings

-> Forecasting and enable Use top-down forecasting setting.
+> Forecasting and Top-Down as your forecasting method.